simplest apple tart

 Filling:

-2 pounds apples (Golden Delicious or another tart, firm variety), peeled, cored (save peels and cores), and sliced
+2 pounds (910 grams) apples (Golden Delicious or another tart, firm variety), peeled, cored (save peels and cores), and sliced

 Glaze: